Handbook

 School Bus Transportation

 Transportation to and from school is a privilege.
 It is our goal to get students to and from school in the safest, most efficient manner possible.
-It shall be the responsibility of the students to conduct themselves like ladies and gentlemen at all times while riding school buses.
+It is our expectation that all students will adhere to bus rules and policies for everyone’s safety.
 Please refer to the Russell County School District handbook for a complete listing of bus rules.
 Misconduct on the bus can result in the student losing bus privileges.
-Principals are authorized to suspend bus privileges depending on the severity & frequency of a student’s misbehavior.
+Principals are authorized to suspend bus privileges depending on the severity and frequency of a student’s misbehavior.
 When students lose their bus privileges, the parents assume the responsibility for transportation to and from school.

 Bus Passes/ Transportation Notes